DITAS-Project/VDC-Resolution-Engine/README.md

 # VDC-Resolution-Engine
-This repository contain all the API methods and UI of the resolution engine
+This repository contains all the API methods and UI of the resolution engine

 ## License
 This file is part of VDC-Resolution-Engine.